chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * **Organisms**.
 Data MUST be either Human or Mouse data.
 No other organisms are accepted by the cellxgene Data Portal.

 * **Reserved Names**.
 The names of the metadata keys specified by the cellxgene schema are reserved and MUST be unique.
-For example, there cannot be a duplicate `"feature_biotype"` key in AnnData `var`.
+For example, duplicate `"feature_biotype"` keys in AnnData `var` are not allowed.

 * **Redundant Metadata**.
 It is STRONGLY RECOMMENDED to avoid multiple metadata fields containing identical or similar information.